willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I frequently see a message saying "I've lost my bounds"

-This means that the tracking system is having a hard time tracking and identifying your environment.
-In this state, the device can no longer show you your bounds and to encourage you to not move around and accidently bump into things in the real world, you will be in 3DOF in the headset until the device can find your bounds again.
-Check the following:
+The tracking system is having a hard time tracking and identifying your environment.
+In this state, the device can no longer display your bounds and the headset switches to 3DOF to keep you from to bumping into things in the real world until it locates your bounds again.
+To fix this:
-1. Make sure the room has enough light.
+1. Make sure that the room has enough light.
-2. If you have recently redecorated or remodeled the room, re-run setup.
+2. Rerun the setup if you recently redecorated or remodeled the room.
-3. Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.
+3. Unplug the device, close Windows Mixed Reality, and plug it in again.
-4. Try clearing your environment data and re-setting up the device.
+4. Clear your environment data and set up the device again.
-5. If this message persists, contact customer support.
+5. If the message persists, contact customer support.

-### I can look around but I can't translate (stuck in 3DOF)
+### I can look around but I can't translate (I'm stuck in 3DOF)

 This means that the tracking system cannot generate pose, or the application has stopped using new pose data to render.
 Check the following:
 * Make sure the room has enough light.
-* Make sure the room has enough details to track
+* Make sure the room has enough details to track.
-* Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.
+* Unplug the device, close Windows Mixed Reality, and plug the device in again.

-If this message persists, contact customer support
+* If the message persists, contact customer support

 ### The view in the HMD is completely frozen

-Typically, this means the application or a system level component has failed.
-Try the following.
+This usually means the application or a system level component has failed.
+Try to:
 1. Press the "home" button to leave the application.
 2. Unplug the device, close MRP and plug the device back in.
 3. Reboot the PC.

 ### I frequently see a black border around the edges of the view in the HMD.
 Sometimes it looks like I'm looking down a tunnel

-This means that the application is not able to hit frame rate on your PC and the system is having to use old frames to render the view in the HMD.
+This means that the application is not able to hit frame rate on your PC and the system is using old frames to render the view in the HMD.
 Since applications only render the part of the world you are looking at, if they do not consistently hit their frame rates, then the system will attempt to continue to render the world from a previous point of view and will fill in the missing details with black.
-If this happens frequently, Check the following:
+If this happens frequently:
 1. Close or terminate all unneeded programs to free up memory and CPU.
 2. Reduce detail settings in your application.
 3. Reduce detail settings in Windows Mixed Reality settings.